 - Statement of Strategic Intent, and

-- case management policies and manuals related to the management of family law cases from the Chief Judge, the Principal Registrar and the Principal, Child Dispute Services.
+- case management policies and manuals related to the management of family law cases.

-The Court's geographically dispersed judiciary and staff are informed of significant changes and events through the following:
+The Court’s staff and judicial officers are informed of significant changes and events through the following:

-- Chief Executive Officer eMessages—emails from the Chief Executive Officer to all staff
+- CEO eMessages – an email from the Chief Executive Officer to all staff

-- Chief Executive Instructions—the official mechanism by which the Chief Executive Officer communicates and directs the Court's compliance with the Public Governance, Performance and Accountability Act 2013 (Cth)
+- Chief Executive Instructions – the official mechanism for the Chief Executive Officer to communicate and direct the Court’s compliance with the Financial Management and Accountability Act 1997

-- Client service advices—from the Executive Director, Client Services to all client service staff working in the registries
+- client service advices – from the Executive Director of Client Services to all client service staff working in the family law registries

-- Courts Exchange—the courts' internal staff newsletter, which is issued four times per year and includes columns from the Chief Justice, Chief Judge and Chief Executive Officer.
-This is the primary vehicle for sharing information and celebrating the achievements and successes of court staff, and
+- The Courts Exchange – the Court’s internal staff newsletter, which is issued four times per year and includes columns from the Chief Judge, the Acting Chief Executive Officer and the Principal Registrar.
+This is the primary vehicle for sharing information and celebrating the achievements and successes of court staff

 Risk management, fraud control and internal audit